LordDemonos/Quarm.Guide/README.md

 ##### Powershell

-Open administrative PowerShell and type in the below, replace C:\TAKPv22 folder path with where you unzipped the game files.
+Open administrative PowerShell and type in the below, replace the C:\TAKPv22 folder path with where you unzipped the game files.

 `Add-MpPreference -ExclusionPath "C:\TAKPv22"`